ryuuzaki42/02_Scripts_Linux/README.md

 [3_slackware_jb_packages](https://github.com/ryuuzaki42/3_slackware_jb_packages) - Some packages (txz) and some shell scripts to create packages to Slacwkare

-Download others packages in the Telegram group or request packages/programs - [SlackwarePackages](https://t.me/SlackwarePackages)
+[SlackwarePackages](https://t.me/SlackwarePackages) - Telegram group to download packages or request new ones